dcchambers/learn-git/README.md

 * [GitHub Help - github.com](https://help.github.com/) - The official help page from GitHub.
 * [Git 101 - Chambers.io](http://chambers.io/2018/04/07/git-week.html) - Shameless
   self plug.
 I wrote some stuff about how to use Git and how it works under the hood.
-* [Git Flight Rules](https://github.com/k88hudson/git-flight-rules) - A place to search for an exact command to enter based on your needs or problem.
+* [Git Flight Rules](https://github.com/k88hudson/git-flight-rules) - A list of Git "Flight Rules" to follow in any situation.